Visit our new Facebook page at Heart4PetsClinic

 Kiara's story now has a happy ending ... or rather a wonderful new beginning!

-Follow Kiara on Facebook - An amazing dog with a beautiful soul whose primary goal is to serve ... and that is exactly what her SEARCH & RESCUE training is enabling her to do.
-The "Rescue" who will in turn be doing the "Rescuing".
+Follow Kiara on Facebook - An amazing dog with a beautiful soul whose primary goal is to serve ... and that is exactly what her SEARCH & RESCUE training is helping her to do.
+The "Rescue" who may at one time in the future become the "Rescuer".

 Please adopt a pet - a "forever friend" - from a shelter.

 Microchips save lives.
 They play an essential role in successfully reuniting lost pets with their families.

 Although it is mandatory In many cities to have your pet microchipped, it is definitely the best step you can take to help ensure the return of a lost pet.

 No matter how it is stated or how many times it is said, "microchipping provides pet owners with the best chance possible of achieving a safe return of a lost pet".